humansconf/humansconf.org/index.md

 layout: page
 header_image: header-index.jpg
 summary: >-
-  A conference centered around the most important thing when it comes to impactful technology products: People!
+  A conference centered around the most important thing when it comes to impactful technology products: People & their interactions!
   <div class="meta"><b>May 21-23, 2020</b> at Seminarzentrum Rückersbach</div>
 title: "#humansconf"
 ---